Pills 'n' Thrills and Bellyaches: Recording

 Spurred on by the laidback nature of the sessions, the band attempted a cover of "Everybody's Talkin'" (1966) by Fred Neil.
-With the guidance of Oakenfold, kept the feel of the song, while scrapping everything else, eventually causing the band to write "Bob's Yer Uncle".
+With the guidance of Oakenfold, they kept the feel of the song while scrapping everything else, eventually causing the band to write "Bob's Yer Uncle".
 Shaun Ryder would attempt to get out of recording vocals frequently, claiming he was not in the right mood.
-Osborne had to talk him into the idea, as he learned from working on "Step On", Ryder was "not somebody who is a super-confident vocalist.
+Osborne had to talk him into the idea.
+As Osbourne learned from working on "Step On", Ryder was "not somebody who is a super-confident vocalist.
 Doing vocals for Shaun [Ryder] is not an easy thing".
 Ryder would subsequently only do vocals when Osborne was in the control room, aside from the occasional visit from Whelan.
 Factory founder Tony Wilson visited the band, fearing they would have spent the entirety of recording partying instead of working.
 Upon hearing a version of "Bob's Yer Uncle", he exclaimed that the band's next release would be "one of the great British albums of the age".
-The band flew home on 25 August 1990; one-by-one, each member would further work on the songs at Eden Studios, where Rowetta did guest vocals.
+The band flew home on 25 August 1990; one-by-one, each member did further work on the songs at Eden Studios, where Rowetta did guest vocals.
 Recording concluded by September 1990; Oakenfold and Osborne mixed the final tracks with assistant engineer Dave Burnham.